BALIST0N/HogsOfWarEditor/README.md

 - export FEBmps (ui)
 - class triangle, plane, normal, vertices (pmg and vtx) -> use vector3 vector4 & vector2 ?
 - 3d viewer : load all models and export then load 3d view with exported models
-- ultimate !
-3D viewer : be able to move and rotate entities into the editor (i'm not such genius so calm down)

 Scrapped/ cancelled :